Christie Administration Announces Housing Recovery Information Session in Ocean County to Assist Homeowners Hard Hit by Superstorm Sandy

 Housing Counselors from the Sandy Recovery Housing Counseling Program will also be in attendance to offer RREM Program and LMI Program participants free HUD-certified housing counseling services for a wide array of housing-related issues, including foreclosure prevention, homelessness prevention, mortgages, budgeting, rental guidance, and pre/post-home purchase counseling.

-Furthermore, information will be available about the Rental Assistance Program (RAP), which was launched in March to help Sandy-impacted families pay for temporary housing while their primary homes are being repaired, rebuilt or elevated.
-Through the RAP initiative, homeowners in the RREM Program and LMI Program who have signed a grant agreement and meet other eligibility criteria are eligible for up to $1,300 per month for up to nine months of rental assistance.
+Furthermore, information will be available about the Rental Assistance Program (RAP), which was launched in March to help RREM and LMI Program participants pay for temporary housing while their primary homes are being repaired, rebuilt or elevated.
+Through the RAP initiative, homeowners who have signed a RREM or LMI Program grant agreement, have not yet completed construction, and meet other eligibility criteria are eligible for up to $1,300 per month for up to nine months of rental assistance.

 The RREM Program is the largest of the housing recovery programs launched by the State following Superstorm Sandy.
 The program provides grants to Sandy-impacted homeowners to cover rebuilding costs up to $150,000 that are not funded by insurance, FEMA assistance, U.S. Small Business Administration loans, or other sources.

 The LMI Homeowners Rebuilding Program provides reconstruction, rehabilitation and elevation assistance to Sandy-impacted homeowners of limited financial means whose storm-damaged primary residence is located in one of the nine most impacted counties as determined by the federal government.
 The program aims to provide assistance to those LMI homeowners who did not apply to the RREM Program, and includes a portion of funding specifically set aside for owners of manufactured housing units/mobile homes.